-Vexidus Wallet SDK Developer Guide
+Vexidus SDK & Wallet Developer Guide

 Build wallets, dApps, and tools that interact with the Vexidus blockchain.